Entanglement Polytopes: Multiparticle Entanglement from Single-Particle Information: Supplementary Text

 \subsubsection{Experimental Noise}

 A quantum state prepared in the laboratory will always be a mixed state $\rho$ and it is a priori unclear what statements can be inferred about its entanglement from its local eigenvalues.
-Here, we give two slightly different ways for leveraging the results discussed for pure states to the realistic noisy scenario.
+Here, we give two slightly different ways for leveraging the results discussed for pure states to the more realistic scenario of small noise.

-For this, we will assume that a lower bound $p$ on the purity $\tr\rho^2$ is available.
+For both approaches, we will assume that a lower bound $p$ on the purity $\tr\rho^2$ is available.
 One natural way of obtaining such an estimate is the well-known swap test \cite{buhrmanclevewatrousetal01} which directly estimates $\tr\rho^2$ using two-particle measurements on two copies of $\rho$.
 We sketch an alternative procedure which may be simpler to implement in some platforms.
 It is rigorous up to an assumption on the prevailing noise mechanism: namely that it does not increase purity.
 This does hold, e.g., for dephasing and depolarizing noise---two models applicable to the majority of experiments.
 Now suppose that $\rho$ has been prepared by acting on an initial product state with a quantum operation $\Lambda$ approximating an entangling unitary gate $U$ (e.g., a spin squeezing operation).
 Let $\Lambda'$ be a channel approximating $U^{-1}$, and $\rho' = \Lambda'(\rho)$.
 Under said assumption, we have that $\tr \rho'^2 \leq \tr \rho^2$, i.e., the purity has decreased under the noisy ``disentangling operation'' $\Lambda'$.
 But $\rho'$ is still approximately a product, so that the lower bound \cite{audenaert07}

 for the global purity in terms of the local eigenvalue spectra is likely not to be too lose (it is tight for product states).
+The following bounds will produce non-vacuous results only if the purity $p$ exceeds $1/2$, which will from now on be assumed.